 The adult Beluga rarely gets mistaken for any other species because it is completely white or whitish-grey in color.
 Calves, however, are usually gray and by the time they are a month old, they have turned dark gray or blue-gray.

 These then start to progressively lose their pigmentation until they attain their distinctive white coloration, at the age of seven years in females and 9 in males.

 The white coloration of the skin is an adaptation to living among ice in the Arctic that allows belugas to camouflage themselves in the polar ice caps as protection against their main predators, polar bears, and killer whales.

-Unlike other cetaceans, the belugas seasonally shed their skin!
-During the winter.
-The epidermis thickens and the skin can become yellowish, mainly on the back and fins.
-When they migrate to the estuaries during the summer, they rub themselves on the gravel of the riverbeds to remove the cutaneous covering.
+Unlike other cetaceans, a beluga seasonally sheds its skin.
+During the winter the epidermis thickens and the skin can become yellowish, mainly on the back and fins.
+When it migrates to the estuaries during the summer, it rubs itself on the gravel of the riverbeds to remove the cutaneous covering.